rjbultitude/theconditionalorchestra/README.md

-precipType - a string (rain, snow, or sleet) that is undefined if precipIntensity is 0 rain - hard sound sleet - softer sound snow - soft sound
+precipType - a string (rain, snow, or sleet) that is undefined if precipIntensity is 0 rain - hard sound sleet - softer sound, played slowly snow - soft sound, payed slowest

 Use the icons
 icon: A machine-readable text summary of this data point, suitable for selecting an icon for display.
 If defined, this property will have one of the following values: clear-day, clear-night, rain, snow, sleet, wind, fog, cloudy, partly-cloudy-day, or partly-cloudy-night.
 (Developers should ensure that a sensible default is defined, as additional values, such as hail, thunderstorm, or tornado, may be defined in the future.)